-Line up the screw and drill bit from end to end, ensuring the bit is the same width as the screw with threads.
+Line up the screw and drill the bit from end to end, ensuring the bit is the same width as the screw with threads.
 This prevents the screw from sealing too tightly against the surface, enabling you to utilize a washer.

 How Are Drill Bits Measured?